-Cold, frigid air is enveloping much of the country right now and comfort seems to be top of mind for many people.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather essentially extracts the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather really sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.

 Why does the air dry out?